HathorNetwork/rfcs/projects/hathor-wallet-headless/0001-multisig-create-mint-melt-token.md

 The purpose of the command is only produce the `txHex` not signed and nothing more, it will not push the transaction to the network.
 The returned `txHex` will be handled by the coordinator service, and later on by the federation service, which is responsible to sign the transaction.

-With this specification we cover the possibility to melt tokens, send it to another wallet, create or not another melt authority, and send the authority to another wallet.
+With this specification we cover the possibility to melt tokens, send it to another wallet, create or not another melt authority, send the authority to another wallet, and define an address to deposit the withdraw amount if any.

 ## Decode transaction with wallet metadata